Extends Inspector

 - Here an

-will generate the corresponding frame.- In the
+editorfield and theinspectorentry file is defined in this field.inspector.jswill generate the corresponding frame.- In the

-protocol plus the package name is mapped to the extension package folder.
+inspectorentry file, use thepackages://protocol to define the path to the entry file.
+In Cocos Creator thepackages://protocol plus the package name is mapped to the extension package folder.

 Create a custom Inspector extension package

 Next, create an extension package in the normal workflow.
 Follow the your first expansion package guide.
-For the same of an example, assume the extension package is called foobar
+For the same of an example, assume the extension package is called foobar.

 Note: after creating the extension package, it is necessary to restart Cocos Creator so that the Inspector in extension package can be read correctly (not required for other extension functions).